ToC

-This article will explain how often you should update your CV, as well as offer some helpful tips for doing so effectively.
+We explain how often you should update your CV and provide some helpful tips for doing so effectively.

 How often should you update your CV?